eliseubatista99/Dot-Net-Banking-Api/Documentation/DataTier.md

     - Password: VARCHAR (64) NOT NULL,
     - Name: VARCHAR(64) NOT NULL,
     - Surname: VARCHAR (64) NOT NULL,
-    - Date of birth: DATE NOT NULL,
+    - BirthDate: DATE NOT NULL,
-    - VAT:VARCHAR(30) NOT NULL,
+    - VATNumber: VARCHAR(30) NOT NULL,
-    - Phone Number : VARCHAR(20) NOT NULL,
+    - PhoneNumber : VARCHAR(20) NOT NULL,
     - Email: VARCHAR (60) NOT NULL,

 ### Accounts